joinmarket-webui/joinmarket-api-ts/readme.md

 npm run example
 ```

-If you have a running Jam dev environment running:
+If you have a Jam dev environment running:

 ```shell
 npm run example